Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Opportunities

 Apart from algorithm development, hardware systems have also experienced rapid development.
-AIoT in the agrifood system can also present several key opportunities~\cite{zhang2020empowering}.
-For example, the fog and cloud computational systems can provide timely feedback and analysis according to the data captured from edge devices.
-In this case, advanced IoT devices can help users to make more informed predictions.
-Besides, the advanced sensors can monitor the health of animals or agriculture in real-time, which can be used to further improve food security and contribute to the development of traceable AI in agrifood systems.
-Fig.~\ref{aiot_foundation_model} portrays a promising vision of integrating modern AI technologies, including large foundation models, into the IoT ecosystem.
-This involves utilizing the vast amount of agrifood data collected by edge devices to either pre-train foundation models or automatically label them using well-trained foundation models on cloud servers.
-Subsequently, the acquired knowledge of these large foundation models can be distilled and transferred to smaller models, thereby enabling their deployment on edge devices.
+AIoT in the agrifood system can also present several key opportunities \cite{zhang2020empowering}.
+AIoT possesses a tri-tier architecture, it can be divided into three types of computing layers: cloud, fog, and edge, where the proximity to the data source is gradually reduced.
+Usually, the computation and data storage capacities of cloud, fog, and edge are sequentially decreased, with continuously reduced latency.
+Leveraging these characteristics, we can construct a hybrid intelligence computation structure by reasonably assigning computation workloads of different models.
+Fig.~\ref{aiot_foundation_model} portrays a promising vision of integrating modern AI technologies, including large multimodal foundation models, into the IoT ecosystem.
+Initially, edge devices collect agrifood data to realize fundamental analyses based on the deployed small model.
+Then, high-level analyses can be obtained by the large foundation models on the cloud node, which are pre-trained on the collected vast amount of data.
+The knowledge of large foundation models can be distilled and transferred to smaller models, thereby further improving their capabilities.
 This process creates a closed-loop evolution framework for the agrifood system.
+In this way, AIoT systems can provide timely feedback and analysis for the massive data captured from extensive sensors, assisting users to make more informed predictions.
+For example, advanced AIoT technology can monitor the health of animals or agriculture in real-time, which can be used to further improve food security and contribute to the development of traceable AI in agrifood systems.